derek-dchu/awesome-note/array.md

   * 4 Sum: O(nlogn) + O($$n^3$$) = O($$n^3$$)
 3. HashMap:
   We can store integers into a hashmap with their index as value to reduce lookup time from O(n) to O(1).
+Cannot be used to solve closest problems.
   * Two Sum: O(1), Space: O(n)
   * 3 Sum: O($$n^2$$), Space: O(n)
   * 4 Sum: O($$n^3$$), Space: O(n)